ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 }
 ```

-Now that we have a type, we need to take the following steps:
+## Define an entity key

-1. [Define a key](https://www.apollographql.com/docs/federation/entities#1-define-a-key) for the entity by marking one or more properties with the `[Key]` attribute.
+We'll first need to [define a key](https://www.apollographql.com/docs/federation/entities#1-define-a-key) for the entity by marking one or more properties with the `[Key]` attribute.
+This effectively serves as an "identifier" that can uniquely locate an individual record of that type.
+This will typically be something like a record's primary key, a SKU, or an account number.
 ```csharp
 public class Product
 {